Console Light Web Monitoring Panel#

 23.01.2025

-• Internationalisation support added with available locales: en, ru.
+• Internationalisation support with available locales: en, ru.

 • Sticky header feature added to the table component.